TypeRocket/docs/v5/configuration.md

 ## Configuration

 The configuration files for TypeRocket are stored in the `config` folder.
+You can use these files to customize your TypeRocket installation.

 ## Accessing Configuration Values